zachlang123/code.zachswebsite/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a political science PhD candidate at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) and a graduate fellow at the [Kinder Institute on Constitutional Democracy](https://democracy.missouri.edu/) at the University of Missouri.
-Before moving to Missouri, I received my BA in Government from St. Lawrence University in upstate New York.
+I am an incoming Assistant Professor of Political Science at Anderson University.
+Before moving to South Carolina, I received my Ph.D. from the University of Missouri where I was also a fellow at the Kinder Institute on Constitutional Democracy.
 My subfields are American politics and public policy.
-My research interests focus on federalism and intergovernmental relations.
-My dissertation examines the content of multistate lawsuits against the federal government over the past 40 years, the role that state attorneys general play in them, and the tactics that state coalitions engage in during litigation.
+My research interests focus on federalism and state politics, and political science education.

 You can download a copy of my Curriculum Vitae {{< staticref "Lang_CV.pdf" "newtab" >}}here{{< /staticref >}}.